A pitter-patter of tiny paws across New Zealand

 If you have ever adopted a kitten from SPCA you may be interested to know how they arrived at the adoptions area.
 Here, we take a behind the scenes insight into the journey of a kitten from being rescued off the streets right through to finding a forever home.

-It’s a warm spring day and SPCA centres across the country are already in full swing with ‘kitten season’.
+It’s a warm summer day and SPCA centres across the country are already in full swing with ‘kitten season’.
 Veterinary teams are rushed off their feet administering medication, running daily checks and carrying out desexing procedures.
 Animal attendants are working hard to find kittens a wonderful new family to join - the SPCA cogs are constantly turning to achieve the best outcomes for animals.

 Each day, SPCA can see hundreds of animals arrive at centres across New Zealand, and during the summer especially, (when cats breed) many of these animals are kittens.
 Some are found stray, others abandoned, part of an unwanted litter.
 Often, we have no trace of their history – all we know is that they are in need of some love and proper care.